rongarret/ergolib/README.md

 -------
 Ergolib is a disparate collection of utilities designed to make programming in Common Lisp easier.
 The design of ergolib is based on a desire to reduce cognitive load on the programmer.
 It deliberately sacrifices run-time efficiency and adherence to certain Common Lisp coding conventions in service of this goal.
 In particular, ergolib does not use a build system and does not use packages (though it could be easily modified to do both if anyone wants it to).

-Ergolib currently works only in Clozure Common Lisp.
-I'm working on a port to SBCL.
-If anyone proficient in SBCL wants to volunteer some help that would be much appreciated.

-This code has been used in a lot of projects and is fairly mature, but it has never been released before so it probably has some rough edges.
-If you encounter any problems please do not hesitate to contact me.
+Ergolib was originally written for Clozure Common Lisp (CCL).
+The current version has preliminary support for SBCL, ABCL and CLisp, but this has only been lightly tested.
+If you encounter any difficulties with these systems please let me know.

 Quickstart: load init.lisp and then do (require :ergolib)